Betterez/btrz-mongo-service/README.md

 Each available method is documented with JSDoc in [mongo-data-service.js](https://github.com/Betterez/btrz-mongo-service/blob/master/lib/mongo-data-service.js).

-You might notice that some methods (getCount, save, delete) that are available in btrz-inventory-api data-services are not implemented here.
+You might notice that some methods (getCount, save, delete) that are available in btrz-api-inventory data-services are not implemented here.
 The reason is they were just a SimpleDao call, there was nothing extra.